 If the parent/guardian is nonresponsive to the Involuntary Removal Notice, the student will be disenrolled as of the effective date set forth in the Involuntary Removal Notice.
-If parent/guardian requests a hearing and does not attend on the date scheduled for the hearing, the student will be disenrolled effective the date of the hearing.
+If parent/guardian does not attend the School Board review meeting, the student will be disenrolled effective the date of the meeting.

-If as a result of the hearing the student is disenrolled, notice will be sent to the student's last known school district of residence within thirty (30) calendar days.
+If as a result of the meeting the student is disenrolled, notice will be sent to the student's last known school district of residence within thirty (30) calendar days.

-A hearing decision not to disenroll the student does not prevent the Charter School from making a similar recommendation in the future should student truancy continue or re-occur.
+A Board decision not to disenroll the student does not prevent GVA from making a similar recommendation in the future should student truancy continue or re-occur.